Pompeys Pillar National Monument

 Partnerships: Friends of Pompeys Pillar

 The Friends of Pompeys Pillar provides substantial and much needed support for the Monument.
-This 200-member, nonprofit organization supplies more than 35 volunteers to assist visitors at the site and to operate the interpretive center.
+This 200-member, nonprofit organization supplies more than 35 volunteers to assist visitors at the site and help operate the interpretive center.
 Profits from this enterprise assist with operation of the Monument.
 More than 2,500 hours of volunteer time are donated each year.

 Helpful Links